 Non-cash working capital is a non-IFRS financial measure we use to monitor how much money we have committed in the day-to-day operation of our business.
 We calculate it by taking current assets (not including cash and cash equivalents and assets held for sale) and subtracting current liabilities (not including the current portion of long-term debt and liabilities held for sale).
-Refer to Section 7.1 "Consolidated capital employed" of CAE's MD&A for the year ended March 31, 2023 for a reconciliation of this measure to the most directly comparable measure under IFRS.
+Refer to Section 8.1 "Consolidated capital employed" of CAE's interim fiscal 2024 MD&A for a reconciliation of this measure to the most directly comparable measure under IFRS.